 There are times when the school and Education Welfare need to contact you about lots of things, including absence, so we need to have your contact details at all times.
-Help us to help you and your child by making sure we always have an up to date number - if we don't then something important may be missed have failed and unauthorised absences persist, then sanctions such as Penalty Notices, Education Supervision Orders or prosecutions in the Magistrates Court will be used.
-Full details of the options open to enforce attendance at school are available from the Education Welfare Service/ Local Authority.
+Help us to help you and your child by making sure we always have an up to date number - if we don't then something important may be missed

 Parents/Carers are expected to contact school at an early stage and to work with the staff in resolving any problems together.
 This is nearly always successful.
 If difficulties cannot be sorted out in this way, Education Welfare will become involved.
-The service will also try to resolve the situation by agreement but, if other ways of trying to improve NAME attendance
+The service will also try to resolve the situation by agreement but, if other ways of trying to improve (child's name's) attendance have failed and unauthorised absences persist, then sanctions such as Penalty Notices, Education Supervision Orders or prosecutions in the Magistrates Court will be used.